Witch Ancestors: How to Find Witches in Your Family Tree

 Disclaimer: When a Name Matches But You Can’t Prove it

-DISCLAIMER: in most cases, you may find a witch or accused witch with your familial surname and even location of your ancestors.
+In some cases, you may find a witch or accused witch with your familial surname and even location of your ancestors.
 If you found this person via witch databases but you can’t link him/her to your actual family tree, it doesn’t mean you aren’t still related!
 In many cases, witches’ names were erased from family trees and some public records in an effort to further shame them or cut them off from their lineage.

-Local Witchy History and Family Stories
+Local Witch History and Family Stories

 If the online research fails, there are other ways to research without a computer.
 If your family has been in the same area for centuries, look into your local history to see if your family played a part.
 If you know where your ancestors came from, more specifically the town or region, this is important to note too.

-Step #4: Research your Local History
+Step #4: Research Location History

 Step #5: Talk To Your Family

 Still No Luck?
-Don’t Forget Logic!
-Or Let Us Do It For You!
+Don’t Forget Logic

 So you’ve built an entire family tree, spent hours on research, and still haven’t found a link to witch ancestors in your family tree?
 Don’t fret.
 This was supposed to be fun!
 But if you’re that serious about it, think about it like this.
 By process of deduction, someone in your family tree was a witch or a witch hunter.
 Why?
 Because you have literally thousands of people in your lineage.
 Someone was either accused or executed as a witch!
 We all have witch ancestors, it’s just about finding them.